 The Court Appointed Special Advocate (CASA) Volunteer is assigned to a child/children involved in a dependency case.
-The Volunteer speaks up for the child’s best interests and continues on the case in order to ensure that there is permanency in the child’s life.
-The Volunteer conducts an independent, fact-gathering mission to provide the judicial system with enough information to make a permanency plan for each child involved.
-The CASA volunteer’s only job is to speak for the child, to assure his or her best interests do not get overlooked while in protective custody and to assist in having the child/children placed in a safe, nurturing, permanent home as quickly as possible.
+The Volunteer speaks up for the child’s best interests and continues on the case until there is a permanent solution.
+The Volunteer embarks on an independent, fact-gathering mission to provide the judicial system with enough information to make a permanency plan for each child involved.
+The CASA volunteer’s only job is to speak for the child, to assure his or her best interests do not get overlooked while in protective custody, and to assist in having the child/children placed in a safe, nurturing, permanent home as quickly as possible.

 - To gather information to ascertain the facts and circumstances of the child’s situation.

 - To seek cooperative solutions (with DFCS case managers, parents, relatives, other agencies, etc.) which will serve the child’s best interests.

 - To seek a permanent plan for the child, in a permanent placement.

 - To maintain strict confidentiality of all information related to a child or their families.

 - To report on findings and make recommendations